 Pilot Coffee Roasters

-Having used every inch of the available ground floor for production, the only option to house the growing administrative staff was to add a second level.
-An as-of-right addition was conceived that would require no columns to penetrate the densely programmed ground floor.
-Extending the concrete block walls at the rear and sides, a truss was erected to span the sixty-seven-foot-long (20.4m) clear width of the building.
-Connecting beams support tension members, and the second floor was hung in place.
+An office addition was conceived that would float above the existing facility so that columns would not penetrate the space below and disrupt the already densely programmed ground floor.
+Extending the concrete block walls at the rear and sides, a truss was erected to span the 67 feet of clear width of the building.
+Connecting beams support the thin tension members, and the second floor is free to hang in place.
+To highlight the structure and the lightness it provides, all visible members – large truss, beams, open web steel joists and hangers – were painted Pilot’s branded yellow.

 The clear span afforded by the structural system allows for a fully glazed south wall, creating a light and airy contrast to the more robust and enclosed industrial production space below.
 All rooms have a view to the outside – tree canopies in the foreground and Toronto’s urban core in the background – a constant reminder that you are hovering over the action below.

 A stair connects the existing ground floor to the new administration space.
 This entry way is filled with natural light by way of sun tunnels and provides access to an outdoor space for staff that was previously unused due to its lack of access.